Edith Wilson: Increased role after husband's stroke

-Controversy
+Analysis and criticism of role

 In My Memoir, published in 1939, Edith Wilson justified her self-proclaimed role of presidential "steward", arguing that her actions on behalf of Woodrow Wilson's presidency were sanctioned by Wilson's doctors; that they told her to do so for her husband's mental health.
 Edith Wilson maintained that she was simply a vessel of information for President Wilson; however, others in the White House did not trust her.
 Some believed that the marriage between Edith and Woodrow was hasty and controversial.
 Others did not approve of the marriage because they believed that Woodrow and Edith had begun communicating with each other while Woodrow was still married to Ellen Wilson.

 In 1921, Joe Tumulty (Wilson's chief of staff) wrote: "No public man ever had a more devoted helpmate, and no wife a husband more dependent upon her sympathetic understanding of his problems ...
-Mrs. Wilson's strong physical constitution, combined with strength of character and purpose, has sustained her under a strain which must have wrecked most women".
+Mrs. Wilson's strong physical constitution, combined with strength of character and purpose, has sustained her under a strain which must have wrecked most women."
 In subsequent decades, however, scholars were far more critical in their assessment of Edith Wilson's tenure as First Lady.
-Phyllis Lee Levin concluded that the effectiveness of Woodrow Wilson's policies were unnecessarily hampered by his wife, "a woman of narrow views and formidable determination".
+Phyllis Lee Levin concluded that the effectiveness of Woodrow Wilson's policies was unnecessarily hampered by his wife, "a woman of narrow views and formidable determination".
 Judith Weaver opined that Edith Wilson underestimated her own role in Wilson's presidency.
 While she may not have made critical decisions, she did influence both domestic and international policy given her role as presidential gatekeeper.
-Dr. Howard Markel, a medical historian, has taken issue with Edith Wilson's claim of a benign "stewardship".
+Howard Markel, a medical historian, has taken issue with Edith Wilson's claim of a benign "stewardship".
 Markel has opined that Edith Wilson "was, essentially, the nation's chief executive until her husband's second term concluded in March of 1921".
 While a widow of moderate education for her time, she nevertheless attempted to protect her husband and his legacy, if not the presidency, even if it meant exceeding her role as First Lady.
 This period of her life was dramatized in the 2021 historical fiction podcast Edith! starring Rosamund Pike.